Music Saved 2020: The 29 Best Songs Of The Year

 Lous and the Yakuza, “Amigo"

 You never quite know where Congolese-Belgian singer Lous and the Yakuza (née Marie-Pierra Kakoma) is going to go.
-Her debut album Gore, released in October, ebbs and flows through trap, hip-hop, R&B, and afrobeats.
+Her debut album Gore, released in October has ebbs in and out through trap, hip-hop, R&B, and afrobeats.
 But that sonic adventure is exactly what makes her music so captivating.
 Similarly, the allure of “Amigo” is its contradictions — despite sounding upbeat and light on its feet, it describes a feeling of helplessness: “La vie n’fait pas d’cadeaux,” she sings, meaning “nothing in life comes easy.” - NM

 Taylor Swift, “this is me trying”